Martikain/PointCloudHandler/README.md

 -s or --source		Source file path (CSV file)

--d or -- destination	Destination file path (PCD file)
+-d or --destination	Destination file path (PCD file)

 --delimiter		Delimiter of the source CSV file.
 Space is the default
 			delimiter.